CALL CENTER HANDLING

 A team of 120 Eneco operators handles daily all incoming client calls, online questions and emails.
-All operators manage these clients using ThinkNexT’s Contact and 360 view, custom built CRM applications matched to Eneco’s business processes.
+All operators manage these clients using ThinkNexT’s custom built CRM applications matched to Eneco’s business processes.

 Originally, when customers wanted to raise a question, they filled out a form on the website upon which an email was sent to a general mailbox.
 Customer could also send emails to mailboxes directly.
 The situation soon became unmanageable due to the large amount of emails and number of people working on those mailboxes.
 It resulted in questions accidentally being ignored or being answered multiple times.